Jean-Michel Coulon: Biography

-2014: Jean-Michel Coulon died on October 25, at the age of 94.
+Coulon died on October 25, 2014, at the age of 94.
 He is buried in Saint-Georges-de-Didonne (Charente-Maritime), with the generations of Coulons.

-Description of the Work
+Description of the work

-Jean-Michel Coulon painted in the greatest secrecy until his death at the end of 2014; he did not let anyone enter his studio and he never showed his painting, even to his relatives.
+Coulon painted in the greatest secrecy until his death at the end of 2014; he did not let anyone enter his studio and he never showed his painting, even to his relatives.

 Around 1,000 works were discovered the day after his death at the opening of his studio.
 Because he had lost the use of his legs, he had not been able to work there for several years.

-Due to its recent discovery and the absence of comments left by the artist, the overall vision of the work of Jean-Michel Coulon is being considered and subject to discussion.
+Due to its recent discovery and the absence of comments left by the artist, the overall vision of Coulon's work is being considered and subject to discussion.

 The main points of reflection concern in particular: